tidymass/tidymass-website/content/en/r-package/_index.md

 13. [MetNormalizer — Use the standalone normalization workflow](metnormalizer/)
 14. [Complete LC-MS analysis workflow](workflow/)

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-_index-en.svg" caption="The R analysis route.
+Numbers show the reading order; this is a schematic." >}}

+Start with installation and massdataset if your input is a peak table.
+Start with massconverter and massprocesser if your input is raw instrument data.
+Follow the complete workflow to connect the objects; use individual package chapters when you need to change one step.

 ## Version basis

 Versions reflect official source metadata checked on September 23, 2026.
 Desktop-bundled versions, development branches, mirrors and installed environments may differ.
 Save your own sessionInfo for each analysis.